 - 1. Contact both Classification Unit and Manager of Security and advise them of the revocation (insert case notes as to who and when advised). - 2.
 Contact the Parole Unit and advise same. - 3.
 Ensure that OIMS is updated.
 Place comment in Sentence. - 4.
-Ensure order is placed on warrant file and parole order noted that it has been revoked prior to release and inmate is not to be released. - 5.
-If release is imminent advise other areas of the revocation such as Inmate Accounts, Justice Health and CentreLink. - 6.
+Ensure order is placed on warrant file and parole order noted that it has been revoked prior to release and inmate is not to be released.

+- 5. If release is imminent advise other areas of the revocation such as Inmate Accounts, Justice Health and CentreLink. - 6.
 Remove inmate's name from release lists.

-In such cases the statutory parole order becomes void and a new order must be issued by the State Parole Authority to authorise the inmate's release at any time prior to the expiration of the head sentence.
-This will require the entry of a Temporary Absence schedule to allow the release date to be identified by the Actual Release Date Report.
+In such cases the parole order issued by the court becomes void and a new order must be issued by the State Parole Authority to authorise the inmate's release at any time prior to the expiration of the head sentence.